-Our audit procedures included obtaining an understanding inappropriate presentation of the Group's income statement.
+Our audit procedures included obtaining an understanding of relevant controls which address the risk of inappropriate presentation of the Group's income statement.

-In order to address this key audit matter we have completed
+In order to address this key audit matter we have completed audit procedures including:

-- considering exceptional items disclosed by the Group and the existence of any further potential exceptional items included within the Group's underlying profit measures; - assessing whether any bias exists in management's presentation of results and assessing consistency of application across multiple financial years; - assessing transactions completed outside of the normal course of business; - assessing the appropriateness of excluding amortisation of intangible assets acquired in business combinations from Group's operating profit alternative performance measure; and - evaluating the impact of the 2019/20 financial period being a 53-week year.
+- considering exceptional items disclosed by the Group and the existence of any further potential exceptional items included within the Group's underlying profit measures; - assessing whether any bias exists in management's presentation of results and assessing consistency of application across multiple financial years; - assessing transactions completed outside of the normal course of business; - assessing the appropriateness of excluding amortisation of intangible assets acquired in business combinations from Group's operating profit alternative performance measure; - evaluating the impact of the 2019/20 financial period being a 53-week year.